vadistic/bitsy/README.md

 ## Idea

-Simple endpoint for any arbitrary JSON
+Simple endpoint for storing JSONs

 - create bucket by posting to it (or using `/api/buckets/new`)
 - add more data